roman-svetkin/store-sales-predictor/README.md

 ## Model Information

-The prediction model is an Random Forest model trained on loan data, saved as `best_rf_model.joblib.pkl`.
-It predicts interest rates based on various loan and store characteristics.
+The prediction model is an Random Forest model trained on store sales data, saved as `best_rf_model.joblib.joblib`.
+It predicts interest rates based on store characteristics.

 ## Prediction and Download